-Vision This resource focuses on students being: connected: as members of their families, whānau, and communities actively involved: as participants in their communities lifelong learners: as critical thinkers and informed decision-makers.
-Principles This resource supports the principles of: • inclusion: affirming students' identities and abilities community engagement: connecting with students' families, whānau and communities future focus: exploring citizenship.
-Values This resource models and explores the key values of: diversity, as found in our different cultures, languages, and heritages • community and participation for the common good.
-Key competencies This resource fosters in students the key competencies of: thinking: making sense of information, experiences, and ideas relating to others: listening to other points of view and sharing ideas participating and contributing: as a group member and being involved in their communities.
+Vision This resource focuses on students being: connected: as members of their families, whānau, and communities ( actively involved: as participants in their communities lifelong learners: as critical thinkers and informed decision-makers.
+Principles This resource supports the principles of: inclusion: affirming students' identities and abilities community engagement: connecting with students' families, whānau and communities future focus: exploring citizenship.
+Values This resource models and explores the key values of: Values This resource models and explores the key values of:diversity, as found in our different cultures, languages, and heritages Values diversity, as found in our different cultures, Values Key competencies diversity, as found in our different cultures, languages, and heritages Кеу diversity, as found in our different cultures, languages, and heritages community and participation for the common good.
+This resource fosters in students the key competencies Кеу diversity, as found in our different cultures, languages, and heritages community and participation for the common good.
+This resource fosters in students the key competencies of: thinking: making sense of information, experiences, A Кеу diversity, as found in our different cultures, languages, and heritages community and participation for the common good.
+This resource fosters in students the key competencies of: thinking: making sense of information, experiences, and ideas relating to others: listening to other points of view